aws-solutions-library-samples/guidance-for-multi-account-machine-learning-model-governance-on-aws/README.md

 - First, you need to accept shared resource invitations in Resource Access Manager in the development and test accounts.
 You can use the AWS console to accept the invitation in Resource Access Manager, or the [CLI commands](https://docs.aws.amazon.com/ram/latest/userguide/working-with-shared-invitations.html).

 - Next, use the StackSet from the shared account or go to your **development** account.
 Upload the file named [step2-dev-spoke-sagemaker-domain-userprofile.yaml](deployment/step2-dev-spoke-sagemaker-domain-userprofile.yaml) in Cloudformation. *Note: This deployment takes about 30 minutes.
 You can move onto the next step before this deployment completed successfully.*
-   - The template takes 6 input parameters - SageMaker domain name, userprofile name, Hub AWS account Id (shared services account), Hub S3 Bucket name (bucket where model artifacts are stored in Hub account),  MLflow Server name and a bucket for MLflow server artifacts.
+   - The template takes 6 input parameters (give valid text) - SageMaker domain name (any text), userprofile name (any text), Hub AWS account Id (shared services account), Hub S3 Bucket name (bucket where model artifacts are stored in Hub account), MLflow Server name (any text) and a bucket for MLflow server artifacts.
    - This creates a SageMaker domain, userprofile and a MLflow server in the development account.
 A SAGEMAKER_EXECUTION_ROLE is also created as part of the stack.
 This role has permissions to upload model artifacts to Hub account.
 It also has permissions to access RAM resources shared with this AWS account.
 Once the resources are created, navigate to IAM roles and search for DevSpokeAccountSagemakerExecutionRole.
 You will see the custom permissions added to this sagemaker execution role.

    ![step2](./assets/CFNsteps/Step2DevAccount.PNG)